aegistudio/Resonance/README.md

 Introduction
 ------------
   This repository is intended to provide a cross platform music production environment for music producers, as well as a convenient application programming interface for plugin development.
-The project is writen in Java, but may be some native code intended for using VST architecture plugins.
+The project is written in Java, but may be some native code intended for using VST architecture plugins.

   Music production consists of three phases: the pre-production phase, the production phase, and the post-production phase.
 In pre-production phase, producers compose music and rehearse band.
 In the production phase, producers record vocals and instrument performances into computer.
 In the post-production phase, producers arrange and mix music, master tape the album.
 Digital Audio Workstation (DAW) is intended for giving a hand to producers in music production.

-  As a functioned DAW, the DAW should be able to coordinate the peripherals, record the sounds into the computer, provide a score edit environment to composers, a clip arrange environment to arragers, and a virtual but strong mixing board to the mixers and master-tapers.
+  As a functioned DAW, the DAW should be able to coordinate the peripherals, record the sounds into the computer, provide a score edit environment to composers, a clip arrange environment to arrangers, and a virtual but strong mixing board to the mixers and master-tapers.
 However, nearly all populated DAWs have developed for twenties or thirties of years, it's hard to alter them and we're not planning to alter them, so please don't compare this DAW to the populated DAWs.

   We welcome music lovers who are interested in developing to join us, that's why I call it 'Resonance'.